THE BALANCE THE TRIANGLE LENS AND SYSTEMIC RISK

 One Lens, Six Depths

-One lens, six depths—because failures propagate across scale:
+We address the problem in six areas.
+One lens, six depths—because failures propagate multiply across scale:

 - Civilizational — legitimacy, narrative, long-horizon cohesion